bigbug999/GlassMerge/GlassMerge/saveinfo.md

   * `id : String` – power-up name
   * `level` – per-run level (mirrors permanent level at save time)
   * `slotIndex` – first slot the power-up occupies (multi-slot awareness)
+  * `isActive` – whether the power-up is currently active (only one can be true at a time)

+* `SphereState`
+  * `tier` – sphere's current tier
+  * `position` – sphere's current position
+  * `activePowerUps` – array of power-up names currently affecting this sphere
+  * Note: Currently only stores one power-up name as only one can be active

 * `MetaState` – currently `firstLaunchDate`, `totalPlayTime`; free to extend.